 Not before July 2022.
 Before then, we’ll be asking the community for their views on how charging will work.

 In other places with water meters, there is a set amount that people can use before they get charged extra – will that be the case in Masterton?

 The details around the water charges will be determined after consultation with the community.
-Charging using meters will not begin until the second half of 2022.
-If you have a specific interest in this sign up to receive updates.
+If you have a specific interest in this, sign up to receive updates.